nonpenso/pyguidos/docs/usage/input_format.rst

 - **Single-band uint8 GeoTIFF** with a colour palette
-- **NoData is not set** in the TIFF header -- instead a specific pixel value encodes Missing/NoData by convention (e.g. 129 for MSPA, 102 for Fragmentation)
+- **NoData is not set** in the TIFF header -- instead a specific pixel value encodes Missing/NoData by convention (e.g. 129 for SPA, 102 for Fragmentation)
 - Output file name includes the input file name followed by the **used tool and the parameters**